alozk/alozk/README.md

-# **Hey there!
-This is Alvar:fa-github:'s GitHub
+#Hey there!
+This is Alvaro's GitHub

-## Graduated in Bachelor's Degree in Business Administration and Management :fa-graduation-cap:
+Graduated in Bachelor's Degree in Business Administration and Management :fa-graduation-cap:
-## Currently studying Master's Degree in Big Data Analytics :fa-search::fa-database:
+Currently studying Master's Degree in Big Data Analytics  :fa-search::fa-database:

 - I have been part of the debate team for the UCV Global Governance Debate and participated in the competition organized jointly with Yale University (USA)